DSNeville/Practicum-II-Statoil-C-CORE-Iceberg-Classifier-Challenge/README.md

 ### Project Retrospective

-This projected did not go as well as planned, but was broken into larger segments.
+This project turned out to be a great learning exercise, but did go as planned in terms of timeline.
+This project lead to what felt like several small projects or segments.
 In the end, we used PyTorch to delivered a convolutional neural network model with some preprocessing.
 While I mentioned the use of Keras above, I chose to go with PyTorch because I wanted experience using a GPU.

 The stack: